 Permutations and Combinations

-In this mission, you will calculate the number of outcomes associated with various random experiments, and some powerful counting techniques that will allow us to answer questions such as:
+In this mission of the Probability Fundamentals in R course, you will calculate the number of outcomes associated with various random experiments, and some powerful counting techniques that will allow us to answer questions such as:

 - What is the probability of cracking a 4-digit PIN code using the code 8362?